minio/docs/source/includes/common/common-minio-kes.rst

 |KES| uses mTLS to authorize connecting clients by comparing the
 hash of the TLS certificate against the ``identities`` of each configured policy.
-Use the ``kes tool identity of`` command to compute the identity of the MinIO mTLS certificate and add it to the ``policy.<NAME>.identities`` array to associate MinIO to the ``<NAME>`` policy.
+Use the ``kes identity of`` command to compute the identity of the MinIO mTLS certificate and add it to the ``policy.<NAME>.identities`` array to associate MinIO to the ``<NAME>`` policy.